 EQE

-Details about the light source/solar simulator used (type, spectral irradiance, intensity, calibration steps) measurement scan speed and any preconditioning done before.
+Details about the light source and solar simulator used (type, spectral irradiance, intensity, calibration steps) measurement scan speed and any preconditioning done before.

 Tracking protocol (including test duration and algorithm used)